 Cuyamaca College grants credit toward its associate degrees for successfully passing external examinations including Advanced Placement (AP), International Baccalaureate (IB) and College Level Examination Program (CLEP).
-Such exams may also be used for CSU GE-Breadth and IGETC certification.
+Such exams may also be used for CSU GE-Breadth and IGETC certification and for placement purposes in Math and English courses.
 In order to receive credit, students must submit official scores (transcripts) to the Admissions and Records Office.
 The student's academic transcript will be annotated to designate credit awarded by external examinations.
 The following charts show the exams, the equivalent course(s), if any, at Cuyamaca College, and the specific area of general education requirements that may be cleared.
 Semester units apply.
 For exams not on this list, see the Articulation Officer.